-iPhone 11 leaks, release date and all the latest rumours: Everything you need to know about Apple’s 2019 flagship smartphone.
+iPhone 11 − Leaks, release date and all the latest rumours

-Here, then, is everything we know (and think we know) so far about the iPhone 11
+Read on, then, for everything we know (and think we know) so far about the iPhone 11.

 Read more: Best iPhone

-We’ve had a September iPhone launch event in each of the past seven years, so we’d be shocked if the iPhone 11 didn’t see that trend continued for a September 2019 launch.
+We’ve had a September iPhone launch event in each of the past seven years, and we’d be shocked if the iPhone 11 didn’t see that trend continue for a September 2019 launch.